-RESEARCH AND DEVELOPMENT INCENTIVE RECEIVABLES 2.10
+2.10.
+RESEARCH AND DEVELOPMENT INCENTIVE RECEIVABLES

 Since the Company carries out extensive research and development activities, it benefits from a research and development incentive tax scheme in Belgium under which the research and development incentives can be refunded after five years if not offset against future income tax expense.

-Non current research and development incentives receivables are discounted over the period until maturity date according to the appropriate discount rates.
+These research and development incentives generally aim to partly reimburse expenditures incurred in our research and development efforts and are credited to the statement of profit or loss under the line "Other operating income" when the relevant expenditure has been incurred and there is a reasonable assurance that the research and development incentives are receivable.

-2.11 CASH AND CASH EQUIVALENTS
+2.11.
+CASH AND CASH EQUIVALENTS